-So to answer my question, we started out with.
-God usually provides through others we are in a relationship with.
+So to answer my question, we started with: God usually provides through others we are in a relationship with.
 That truth brings us to the question, "Are we faithful in those relationships?"

 For those who are asking, yes, I do believe God can use a "Tent Making" job to provide for your needs.
 But that shouldn't be an excuse not to keep a relationship with others.